(ben AY ze pril)

 Concerns related to adverse effects:

 • Angioedema: Any time during treatment (especially following first dose) angioedema may occur rarely with ACE inhibitors; it may involve the head and neck (potentially compromising airway) or the intestine (presenting with abdominal pain).
-African-Americans and patients with idiopathic or hereditary angioedema may be at an increased risk.
-Risk may also be increased with concomitant use of mTOR inhibitor (eg, everolimus) therapy.
+African Americans and patients with idiopathic or hereditary angioedema may be at an increased risk.
+Risk may also be increased with concomitant use of mTOR inhibitor (eg, everolimus) therapy or a neprilysin inhibitor (eg, sacubitril).
 Prolonged frequent monitoring may be required especially if tongue, glottis, or larynx are involved as they are associated with airway obstruction.
 Patients with a history of airway surgery may have a higher risk of airway obstruction.
 Aggressive early and appropriate management is critical.
 Contraindicated in patients with history of angioedema with or without prior ACE inhibitor therapy.

 • Cholestatic jaundice: A rare toxicity associated with ACE inhibitors includes cholestatic jaundice, which may progress to fulminant hepatic necrosis; discontinue if marked elevation of hepatic transaminases or jaundice occurs.

-• Cough: An ACE inhibitor cough is a dry, hacking, nonproductive one that usually occurs within the first few months of treatment and should generally resolve within 1-4 weeks after discontinuation of the ACE inhibitor.
+• Cough: An ACE inhibitor cough is a dry, hacking, nonproductive one that usually occurs within the first few months of treatment and should generally resolve within 1 to 4 weeks after discontinuation of the ACE inhibitor.
 Other causes of cough should be considered (eg, pulmonary congestion in patients with heart failure) and excluded prior to discontinuation.

 • Hyperkalemia: May occur with ACE inhibitors; risk factors include renal dysfunction, diabetes mellitus, concomitant use of potassium-sparing diuretics, potassium supplements and/or potassium containing salts.
 Use cautiously, if at all, with these agents and monitor potassium periodically.